tjcsl/cslbot/README.rst

 -----
 Run ./bot.py to setup the initial configuration and change values in config.cfg as needed.

-You must copy helpers/groups.example to helpers/groups.cfg and make any needed changes to configure the commands and/or hooks you want.
+You must copy static/groups.example to groups.cfg and make any needed changes to configure the commands and/or hooks you want.

 If you want the tjhsst-specific commands, clone github.com/tjcsl/cslbot-tjhsst into commands/tjhsst and add it to extracommands.